ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 In order to identify differences between weekdays and weekends a daily acitity pattern is generated for both types of days.
 First the data is classified as recorded either on a weekday or on a weekend, and this information is stored in `week`.
+Then the data is aggregated by 5-minutes interval and weekday/-end.
 Using the `ggplot` function a panel plot contrasting the weekday and weekend activity is produced.